-Students will meet a leading K9 antipoaching team.
+In preparation for going to wildlife reserves, students will meet a leading K9 antipoaching team.
 A talk about the poaching crisis will be given as well as a K9 demo.
-Students then have the opportunity to assist these working dogs with any physio needs.
+Students then have the opportunity to assist these working dogs with physio needs.